Ford Q2 profit rises on lower tax rate, pickup truck sales - Article - BNN

 The stock symbol {{StockChart.Ric}} does not exist

-Dearborn, Michigan-based Ford's results come as the U.S. auto industry is bracing for a downturn with four consecutive months of declining sales.
-Analysts are concerned about the high discounts automakers are using to sell their vehicles and high supplies of unsold vehicles.

-Rival General Motors Co (GM.N) on Tuesday reported a better-than-expected quarterly profit, helped by cost-cutting, and promised to scale back production to cut its burgeoning inventories.
+Ford's new Chief Executive, Jim Hackett, on Wednesday promised investors a rethink of Ford's spending, marketing and investment strategy within his first 100 days.

+"The new reality is we really have to ask ourselves what do we have to believe to get the returns that we expect,” Hackett said.

-Ford said it now expect full-year adjusted earnings per share in a range from $1.65 to $1.85, above the $1.51 expected by Wall Street, according to Thomson Reuters I/B/E/S.
+Ford forecast full-year adjusted earnings per share in a range from US$1.65 to US$1.85, above the US$1.51 expected by Wall Street, according to Thomson Reuters I/B/E/S. However, the company has already booked 96 cents a share in adjusted profit - more than half its full-year target.
+GM has also generated more than half its full year target of US$6 to US$6.50 a share.

-But Chief Financial Officer Bob Shanks said this would be largely due to a tax rate of 15 percent for the year as Ford pulls forward deferred tax losses from outside the United States and that the exact number could be affected by how the market performs in the second half of the year.
-Wall Street had expected an effective tax rate of 30 percent for 2017.

-Shanks said the company's pre-tax profit would be slightly lower than the $9 billion Ford has previously forecast.
-Last year Ford reported a record pre-tax profit of $10.4 billion.